How to Build a Resume for College Applications

 Co-Captain – Senior year

-• Voted into team leadership role; coordinated with the head coach to help organize meets and answer various questions from team members
+• Voted into a team leadership role; coordinated with the head coach to help organize meets and answer various questions from team members

 • Served as a valued mentor and resource to underclassmen